-Andrew is skilled in academic, journalistic, and promotional writing, as well as historical and political research, Search Engine Optimization, social media marketing, and Google AdWords advertising.
-He is proficient in Portuguese and Spanish, literate in French, and learning to speak Malay.
+Andrew is skilled in legal, academic, journalistic, and promotional writing, as well as historical and political research, Search Engine Optimization, social media marketing, and Google AdWords advertising.
+He is proficient in Portuguese and Spanish and literate in French.

 Andrew enjoys reading fiction, poetry, historical research, and social science studies.
-His favorite literary and historical topics include Western imperialism, economics, race, and gender.
+His favorite literary and historical topics include imperialism, economics, and gender.
 He also enjoys debating, cooking, and learning languages.

 Andrew graduated from the University of North Carolina at Chapel Hill with degrees in History and English.
 His final GPA was 3.93.
 He graduated with Honors in History for his thesis on 19th-century British racial politics.
 He received the Summer Undergraduate Research Fellowship, a grant of $3000, to finance research for this thesis.
 He is a member of Phi Beta Kappa.